About Us

 How this blog actually started

-Okay so, the real version is a little embarrassing, but I’ll tell it.
-I was sitting on my kitchen floor (don’t worry about why, it’s a long story) with a cup of tea that had gone completely cold, scrolling through a home decor blog I had been reading for like, three years.
-And the post I was reading was titled “10 Easy Ways to Refresh Your Bedroom” and it was, I’m not going to lie, very pretty.
-The photos were beautiful.
-The writer had a Le Creuset situation that frankly made me jealous.
+This is probably embarrassing for me, but I’ll tell it anyway.
+So for context, I was sitting on my kitchen floor (I promise there’s a good reason for this, but it’s a long story) with a cup of tea that had gone completely cold while I scrolled through a blog that I’d been following for like, three years.
+The blog post I was reading was titled \”10 Easy Ways to Refresh Your Bedroom\” and I have to admit, it was very pretty.
+The photos were great, and the author even had a Le Creuset situaiton that made me jealous.

 “I want to read a blog where someone admits the sheets are from Target and they’re great, actually.”